sahilratnani/Xor-AthocDemo/README.md

 ### Project Structure
 Each module is separated in group with its corresponding files

+### Database
+  To store the user information Coredata is used.

 ### Documentations and Comments
 Find the class and method documentation with multiple line and signle line comment.